Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-10-urbit.md

 is whatever cost efficient computer hardware is available.
 At the bottom of the software stack are thin portable abstractions over the hardware, that together constitute the operating system.
-Every layer you pile on top is costly and goes against the bottom line;
+Every layer you pile on top is costly and goes against the bottom line.
-that's part of the cost of doing business if it's a good intermediate abstraction in the cheapest path that leads from the available low-level hardware to the desired high-level application.
+If it's a good intermediate abstraction in the cheapest path from the low-level hardware to the desired high-level application, then it's part of the cost of doing business.
 Otherwise it's just useless overhead.

 Unhappily Martians seem to miss both points of view.